RusherClient/.github/profile/README.md

 While Rusher Combat doesn't offer any FPS boosts, it's still an excellent choice for players looking to enhance their Minecraft experience.

-We will be releasing the beta and will be leaving updates on this project there.
+We will be releasing the beta and will be leaving updates on this project there:

 https://discord.gg/HwRJaZYYd7